 I recently learned that RBC is one of the top funders of fossil fuel expansion and therefore a direct threat to future generations.
-I found it very concerning that your bank received an F on fossil fuel expansion policies in the 2019 Banking on Climate Change report released by Banktrack and 1 out of 200 possible points in their 2020 report.
-The recent Corporate Knights report finds that you have issued more than $16 billion in loans to the O&G industry making RBC the largest funder of fossil fuel expansion in Canada.
+I found it very concerning that your bank received 17.5 out of 200 possible points on in the 2021 Banking on Climate Chaos Report from BankTrack.
+The same report found that RBC has pumped over $208 billion CAD into fossil fuels since the Paris Accord was signed.
 That money is being used to pump CO2 into our atmosphere, putting millions of lives at risk and driving the 6th mass extinction.
 I also noted with surprise that your bank refused to sign the U.N.
 Declaration on Responsible Banking which has been signed by more than 100 major banks around the world.

 In particular, I hope your bank will be able to commit to the following:

 - publicly commit to immediately end your support for all new fossil fuel projects, including exploration, extraction, transportation and power

 - publish a robust plan for phasing out your support for all existing fossil fuel projects and companies on a timetable consistent with what is necessary to meet the Paris targets.

 - ensure that you do not lend to companies that operate in Indigenous territories without free and informed prior consent.